metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 Besides, even if the Dolphins stall on offense, hopefully they can be bailed out by penalties that the Browns love committing.

+**_Postmortem:_** Well, Ryan Fitzpatrick almost managed to come back and cover in this one, but alas...it was not meant to be.
+The Dolphins makeshift defensive backfield could not contain all the skill players the Browns fielded.
+That was the fundamental difference in this game.

 ***

 #### Buccaneers @ _Falcons_ (-4.5)

 Once again, the Falcons played incredibly well against another division opponent last week in the Panthers.
 Why expect anything different from a Tampa Bay team that's been drastically underperforming this season?
 Not to mention that Atlanta's recently revived pass rush should force Jameis Winston into a few errors.

+**_Postmortem:_** Maybe the Falcons doing well against division opponents the last two years was more noise than actual meaningful data from which we can extrapolate future performances.
+Or maybe Dan Quinn and his staff might have been a tad too unfamiliar with Tampa Bay's new coaching regime to properly plan around their tendencies on offense and defense.
+Either way, Atlanta was never completely out of contention here until the second half.
+Still, it wasn't a pretty day or the Falcons offense - Matt Ryan was under duress on every drive.
+The Buccaneers' defensive front consistently won their battles in the trenches.
+Furthermore, Ryan himself was noticeably more off than I expected.
+Maybe old age is rearing its ugly form here?
+Not too sure, but Ryan is not the dependable quarterback he once was, which makes Atlanta's offensive line issues all the more worrisome.

 ***